graysonlee123/phasmophobia-helper/README.md

 ## 0.2.5 - May 22, 2023

-- The notices now don't require the window to be focues to auto dismiss
+- The notices now don't require the window to be focused to auto dismiss

 ## 0.2.4 - May 9, 2023